upperlinecode/stock-query-mongodb/README.md

 >
 > This is an example of a situation where the PyMongo documentation doesn't even *have* a comparable page, because they expect you to look at the JavaScript documentation and infer that it's probably the same.
 They do, however, include an [example of how to use one operator](https://pymongo.readthedocs.io/en/stable/tutorial.html?highlight=query#range-queries) in the tutorial, so if you're feeling stuck, looking at the JavaScript example, and want to see a Python example, that's a good place to start.

-#### 14. List all historical stock prices less than $10.00.
+#### 14. List all historical stock prices less than $50.00.

-#### 15. What company's (or companies') stock was valued at $9.78 in October, 2000?
+#### 15. What company's (or companies') stock was valued at $227.54 in October, 2022?
 Return only the name of the company.

-#### 16. What was the price of Amazon's Stock in August, 2006?
+#### 16. What was the price of Starbuck's Stock in August, 2021?
 Return only the price.

 #### 17. What was the highest historical price of Microsoft's stock?
 Return only the price.

-#### 18. For how many months (in the historical database) has Apple's stock price been greater than $100.00?
+#### 18. For how many months (in the historical database) has Apple's stock price been greater than $150.00?
 Return only the number of months.

 ## Investing Strategy!